How the pandemic is impacting Lewiston’s homeless

 “Perhaps this crisis will bring to light the importance of actually having a shelter,” he said.

-For the past two weeks, the organization on Spruce Street in Lewiston has been conducting its daily soup kitchen outdoors in the courtyard, with to-go meals prepped inside.
+For the past two weeks at Trinity, the Spruce Street organization has been conducting its daily soup kitchen outdoors in the courtyard, with to-go meals prepped inside.
 For its day shelter, staff has measured out specific spots for each table and chair to make sure people are sitting at least 6 feet apart.

 Executive Director Erin Reed said Tuesday that people are working hard to keep the local homeless population safe during the pandemic, especially as widespread closures have uprooted any sense of normalcy in daily routines.